The Intrinsic Shapes of Low Surface Brightness Galaxies: a Discriminant of LSBG Formation Mechanisms: Discussion

 The UDG formation path of the simulations differ significantly, and those differences manifest in the predicted intrinsic shape distribution of each simulation.
 The Auriga field UDGs form in high spin halos (see also \citealt{dalcanton1997,amorisco2016} who also form UDGs in the high spin tail the halo population), while satellite UDGs form via a mixture of tidal effects and field UDG capture by massive halos.
 This results in a pronounced difference in the intrinsic shape distributions of the red and blue UDGs, wherein the blue Auriga UDGs are thick disks (turquoise point, right panel of \autoref{f:comparison}) and the red Auriga UDGs are spheroidal (orange point).
 This shape contrast is in disagreement with our results, which do not point to a significant bimodality in shape as a function of color or a significant population of disky UDGs at any mass.
 Furthermore, our results indicate that the \hi{}-selected LSBG sample is puffier (higher C/A) than the HSB sample of \cite{kadofong2020} at similar stellar masses -- this finding is also at odds with the theory that LSBGs form in the high angular momentum tail of the halo distribution function.

 The NIHAO simulations, meanwhile, predict that UDGs are formed in the field via supernovae feedback.
 These UDGs are characterized by particularly bursty star formation histories relative to the more compact galaxies in NIHAO \citep{dicintio2017}.
 Satellite UDGs are formed from infalling field UDGs and created from tidal effects.
 Though \cite{jiang2019} do not compute the intrinsic shape distributions of satellite and field (or red and blue) UDGs separately, they do report the overall mean intrinsic principal axis ratios.
 We find that the NIHAO results are significantly more triaxial than our observed results.
-This excessive triaxiality is also seen in a subset of the FIRE galaxies which are also characterized by particularly bursty star formation histories \citep[][Kado-Fong et al., in prep]{chan2018}.
+This excessive triaxiality is also seen in a subset of the FIRE galaxies which are also characterized by particularly bursty star formation histories \citep[][Kado-Fong et al., in prep]{chan2018}. \rrr{\cite{cardonabarrero2020} further analyze the shape distribution of the NIHAO UDGs as a function of their stellar kinematics.
+They find in particular that the rotationally supported UDGs are characterized by more oblate (B/A$_{\rm rotation} >$ B/A$_{\rm dispersion}$) and flatter disks.
+We find that these rotationally supported UDGs are, on average, flatter than our observed LSBG and UDG samples, similar to those found in the Auriga simulations. }

 The formation mechanisms for UDGs in the Romulus simulations stand in contrast to those presented in NIHAO and Auriga.
 Since Romulus cannot resolve high-density star formation and thus large outflows in dwarfs, feedback cannot drive their formation.
 However, upcoming comparison work between the Romulus simulations and the Marvel-ous Dwarfs, a zoom suite that succeeds in forming cored dwarf profiles via feedback with a force resolution of 60 pc and a DM [stellar] mass resolution of 6650 $\rm M_\odot$ [420 $\rm M_\odot$] \citep{munshi2021}, does indicate that the UDG shapes of Romulus and Marvel-ous are broadly consistent (Munshi et al., in prep.).
 Thus, we do not expect that the intrinsic shapes of the LSBGs in Romulus are simply an effect of resolution.
 The Romulus simulations furthermore do not find halo spin as a primary mechanism for UDG formation, as is the case in Auriga.